canpolatoral/boa/CONTRIBUTING.md

 # Contributing
-We are glad you're reading this because we need volunteer developers to help this project come to fruition.
-There are multiple ways and places you can contribute, and we're here to help facilitate that.
+We are really glad you're reading this because BOA is is a community project.
+There are multiple ways you can contribute and being a part of the BOA.

 ## Reporting an Issue
-If you have found what you believe to be an issue please do not hesitate to file an issue on the [Issues](https://github.com/kuveytturk/boa/issues).
+If you have found what you believe to be an issue please feel free open an issue on the [Issues](https://github.com/kuveytturk/boa/issues).
 When you creating a new issue please make sure you can explain the issue with a reproducible test case.

 ## Submitting a pull request

 Pull requests are always welcome, but, before working on a large change, it is best to open an issue first to discuss it with the maintainers.

-### Branch Structre

-All stable releases are tagged (view tags).
-At any given time, the master branch represents the latest development version of the library.
-Patches or hotfix releases are prepared on an independent branch.

 ## Getting started

 Please create a new branch from an up to date master on your fork.
-(Note, urgent hotfixes should be branched off the latest stable release rather than master)

 1. Fork the boa repository on Github
 2. Clone your fork to your local machine `git clone git@github.com:<yourname>/boa.git`